Caldarie/blackjack/README.md

 # Blackjack - native iOS application

 This project intergrates swiftUI with MVVM architecture.
+Its a simple demonstration on how to implement MVVM for blackjack

-Although, technically, blackjack does not require any api service, the json data (containing deck info) does emulate it to an extent.
+Although, technically, blackjack does not require any api service per se, the json data (containing deck info) does emulate it to an extent.

 <br>